 - Breaking the intergenerational cycle of poverty.

-- There has to be mutual in working together.
+- There has to be mutual agreement in working together.
 There is no hidden agenda but a strong belief that in order to make real impact in California we need strong local organizing and a statewide vision that is rooted in real relationships across regions and districts.

 - We are committed to working together in a way that does not create dependence on expertise outside the region but helps build connections to people, information and resources that will build the capacity of leadership within the region.

 DSC CA membership is made up of organizations that our movement building regional collectives have identified as core leaders.
 Regions have the autonomy to make decisions about which organizations will become members of DSC CA and have final say about membership.
 Local chapters determine which type of organizations they need to partner with to advance local regional organizing efforts.

 For organizations that are interested in becoming DSC CA members, the first step is to approach local regional leadership and learn about local regional processes for engagement.